 Here are our Top Ten, but we would love to hear about your choices in our comments section below:

+1 Viatcheslav Wlassoff composed this article: “God in the Brain: the Science of Neurotheology, wherein he explained, “Some people are so deeply religious that the system of beliefs they practice shapes their whole life.
+It would be reasonable to assume that something interesting should be going on in their brain.
+It is also quite likely that these brain processes are different from the processes in the brains of unbelievers.
+This is what the new science of neurotheology is aiming to study.
 In his article, he concluded, “Various religious practices have the potential to influence our health, in both positive and negative directions.
 It was noted that religious people, in general, have a lower risk of anxiety and depression.
 This, in turn, is linked to a stronger immune system.
 On the other hand, people engaged in religious struggles might experience the opposite effects.
 Research into the brain’s response to religious practices might help to develop further our understanding of the connection between health and spirituality.”
-Read more …
+Readmore …

 2 David Biello, TED Science Curator, is an award-winning journalist, who wrote in the October 2007 of Scientific American, asking, “Is there a God spot in the brain?”
 Then he answers by reporting.
 “The spiritual quest may be as old as humankind itself, but now there is a new place to look: inside our heads.
 Using fMRI and other tools of modern neuroscience, researchers are attempting to pin down what happens in the brain when people experience mystical awakenings during prayer and meditation or during spontaneous utterances inspired by religious fervor.”